allolex/sirius/README.md

 - Edit `$HOME/.bashrc.d/mutt_aliases.bash` and add an alias for your new account, e.g. `mutt-personal` or `work_mail`.
 Make sure `$MUTT_INSTANCE` is set to the same directory name you renamed `default/` to.
 - Start mutt with the aliased command.

+#### Editor

+One of the obvious advantages to mutt is that you can use any editor with it.

+I live in the UK and use vim, so you might want to have a look at your `$HOME/.mutt/editor.muttrc` and change the editor and the default spelling language.

 ### Dependencies